Arcensoth/datapacks/doc.md

 > Whether this should be used for all function tags is undecided, but the likely answer is: no. This annotation was primarily introduced to compliment `@context` in helping to remind the developer - at a glance - of the circumstances in which the function will be running.

-Similar to `@parents`, this annotation has two forms.
+Similar to `@within`, this annotation has two forms.
 The first form is used for a single event handler:

 ```mcfunction
 #> imp:load